llukkah/open-studios/README.md

 Inspirit of this movement, Open Studios has gone digital !

-[Llukkah](https://www.github.com/llukkah), [Lee Harvey](https://github.com/VirtDev337) and [Christopher Linton](https://github.com/Kwyjib0) is taking this opportunity to give artists found in all corners and crevices of the world a platform to have a voice and their vision a chance to be seen.
+[Llukkah](https://www.github.com/llukkah), [Lee Harvey](https://github.com/VirtDev337), [Christopher Linton](https://github.com/Kwyjib0) and [Jason Rolle](https://github.com/JasonRolle1990) is taking this opportunity to give artists found in all corners and crevices of the world a platform to have a voice and their vision a chance to be seen.
 This is the ideal platform for the artist that you haven't heard of... yet.

 ## MVP